Wolfbatcat/ao3-userscripts/documentation/Site Wizard.md

 3. Click **Userscripts** in the header menu, then **Site Wizard** to customize.
 4. Adjust fonts, sizes, alignment, and spacing to your preference.
 5. Click **Save** — changes persist across browser sessions.

 ---
+### 💾 Backup Your Settings

+- **Export Settings**: Download your configuration as a timestamped JSON file for backup or transfer.
+- **Import Settings**: Upload a previously exported JSON file to restore your customizations.
+- **Reset to Defaults**: Restore all settings to their original values.

+---
 ### 🎨 Customization Tips